Sfinx/bmitm/README.md

-# MITM binary null app for SSLproxy
+# MITM null app for SSLproxy.
+Can be used for inspecting arbitrary SSL encrypted traffic.

 Using
 -----